Start a Novelties Trading Business in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 Setting up a novelties trading company at Dubai South Business Hub Free Zone is a structured and relatively straightforward process.
-Typical free zone trading licence packages start from approximately AED 12,000 to AED 20,000, depending on the number of visa allocations required and the type of office facility selected.
+Typical free zone trading license packages start from approximately AED 12,000 to AED 20,000, depending on the number of visa allocations required and the type of office facility selected.
 Flexi-desk and virtual office options are available, making the initial overhead manageable for start-ups and solo operators.

 The core setup process follows these steps: